 For 150 years the VOC led European knowledge about the great south land.
 Nineteen vessels were sent to Australia on eight expeditions of discovery.
 They mapped the northern, western and southern coasts but never saw the east coast or Bass Strait.
-The Roaring Forties was the quickest route from Africa to Asia and it brought Dutch sailors within sight of the west coast.
-They met Aborigines and Dutch journals had the first brief descriptions of Aboriginal food, body painting, fire sticks, huts, canoes and weapons and corroborees.
+The Roaring Forties was the quickest route from Africa to Asia and brought Dutch sailors to the west coast.
+Dutch journals had the first brief descriptions of Aboriginal food, body painting, fire sticks, huts, canoes and weapons and corroborees.

 The first point of contact was at Pennefather River 160km north of Kerweer.
 There was an incident at Wenlock River north of Pennefather where one Dutchman was killed.
 In 1623 Carstenszoon said his ships Pera and Aernem passed a river the Duyfken went up in 1606 and “lost a man by the throwing of the savages”.
 The name Cape Kerweer (cape turnaround) represents not European domination but a defeat.
 It was more likely lack of water and provisions that ended their Australian voyage of discovery not the death of crew.
 The nine men more likely died in New Guinea.
 Jan Carstenszoon also lost nine men in New Guinea in 1623.
 Carstenszoon landed at Cape York between the Holroyd and Coleman Rivers but suffered no casualties.
 Subsequent histories talked about meetings with “wild, cruel, black savages”, often combining the 1606 and 1623 incidents and placing them in Australia not New Guinea based on the Logan Jack account.